LyndonFan/lyndonfan.github.io/_posts/2023-07-12-Letter-Past.markdown

 Remember the D&D campaign you joined last year but just missed the ending?
 That is a sign for you to go join a campaign.
 We're beginners, yes, but so are a lot of people.
 There are tonnes of online and in-person ones, so browse around.

 There's also Magic, of course.
 You definitely won't forget it, considering you've bought tickets to Commandfest, have you?
-If not, yes, go buy them -- make it a treat from me :wink: Build some more decks too, since having one is only going to have limited variations. <!-- And you can't play proxies at official events :sad: -->
+If not, yes, go buy them -- make it a treat from me 😉 Build some more decks too, since having one is only going to have limited variations. <!-- And you can't play proxies at official events 😞 -->

 But you don't want to have only two hobbies, do you?
 Find some other stuff you've thought of doing -- maybe it's a place in town, or some other stuff that's more affordable when you're technically still a student.
 Go do them!
 You only have around 1.5 months left, so do them before September.
 Speaking of which, ...